rust-lang/book/src/ch17-05-traits-for-async.md

 ```

 What should we do when the `Future` is still `Pending`?
 We need some way to try
-again… and again, and again, until the future is finally ready.
+again, and again, and again, until the future is finally ready.
 In other words,
-a loop:
+we need a loop:

 ```rust,ignore
 let mut page_title_fut = page_title(url);